felipehcrfernandes/digital-lib/README.md

 - Automated unit and integration tests with pytest
 - Rate limiting on write endpoints
 - Automatic Swagger/OpenAPI documentation
+- A Postman collection covering the main reviewer flows, key happy paths, and selected business-rule failures; not every implemented endpoint is mirrored there because the remaining ones can be explored through the Swagger UI if needed

 ## Tech Stack